2lambda123/kalilinux-nethunter-build-scripts-kali-nethunter-project/README.md

 ## Frequently Asked Questions
 **Q** - Does NetHunter support Marshmallow, or Nexus 9 devices?

-**A** - Yes, check our wiki for more information on supported devices and ROMs https://github.com/offensive-security/kali-nethunter/wiki#10-supported-devices-and-roms
+**A** - Yes, check our wiki for more information on supported devices and ROMs https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/wikis/home#10-supported-devices-and-roms
 <hr>

 **Q** - What kind of attacks does NetHunter support?

-**A** - Our wiki has a list of included attack tools https://github.com/offensive-security/kali-nethunter/wiki#60-kali-nethunter-attacks-and-features
+**A** - Our wiki has a list of included attack tools https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/wikis/home#60-kali-nethunter-attacks-and-features
 <hr>

 **Q** - NetHunter is awesome!
 How do I install it?

-**A** - Follow the instructions on the wiki https://github.com/offensive-security/kali-nethunter/wiki#40-installing-nethunter-on-top-of-android
+**A** - Follow the instructions on the wiki https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/wikis/home#40-installing-nethunter-on-top-of-android
 <hr>

 **Q** - What is the best wireless card for NetHunter?

-**A** - A list of supported devices and chipsets is on the wiki https://github.com/offensive-security/kali-nethunter/wiki/Wireless-Cards
+**A** - A list of supported devices and chipsets is on the wiki https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/wikis/Wireless-Cards

-Fri Jan  15 02:09:40 EST 2016
+Tue Apr  30 02:09:40 AEST 2019